A Life Too Short takes a look at the life of German goalkeeper Robert Enke who tragically took his own life in 2009.

 I remember when I was suffering from panic attacks and anxiety for 6 months in 2017, I was suffering almost daily.

 The pangs of anxiety would strike in some of the strangest places.
-One time it happened while I was teaching, another when I was in my friend’s car on the way back from a wedding.
+One time it happened while I was teaching, and another when I was in my friend’s car on the way back from a wedding.

 Depression follows you around like a black cloud.
 It’s always there.
 The need to put on a brave face comes from the belief that no one wants to associate with someone who is suffering from the illness.